NSLS-II-BMM/BeamlineManual/docs/automation.rst

    diameter holes.
 The rings on the double wheel are 26 mm apart (center to center of slots/holes).

-The automation concept is that each slot on the sample wheel is described by a row in the spreadsheet.
+The automation concept is that a measurement at an edge on a slot on the sample wheel is described by a row in the spreadsheet.
 Each column of the spreadsheet carries one parameter of the XAFS scan.

 .. _fig-doublewheel-spreadsheet: